vishwakarmaamarjit123/Multidiseasepredictionsystem/README.md

 # Multidiseasepredictionsystem
-This ML project helps to predict multidisease with data of patient
+This ML project helps to predict multiple disease at a time after analysis of patient's data